Lessons from a Fae Queen: A Little Guide to a Big, Magical Life

 Privilege doesn’t mean your life was easy: it means that there was at least one fewer thing for you to worry about.
 Our cognitive resources are not endless; every thought, every stressor takes energy.
 And at some point, we get tired.
 We hit our limit.
 We simply don’t have the energy to think about other things.
 The idea of working on anything beyond what’s directly in front of us seems possible.
 That doesn’t make us failures, or lazy, or unworthy.
 It makes us human.
 We have a tendency to pretend that emotional energy is a boundless resource; because we cannot see it, that must mean it has no limit.
 Right?
 Wrong.

 Personal growth is exhausting work.
 You are, quite literally, forging new neural pathways in your brain.
-Rather than taking the high-traffic freeway of your usual cognition, you’re veering off onto a dirt path and plowing your way forward.
+Rather than taking the high-traffic freeway of your usual cognition, you’re veering off onto a dirt path and ploughing your way forward.
 You’re redirecting your body’s resources to this new neural pathway and saying, “Let’s build some infrastructure here.
 Let’s smooth out these roads.
 Let’s make it easier to take this path in the future.”
 And the only way to do that is pay attention to the road, slam on the breaks, and take that exit.
-Then do it again, and again, until that dirt path is the fancy new freeway.
+Then do it again, and again, and again until that dirt path is the fancy new freeway.

 Sound easy?